rage/programming-21/data/part-4/1-vscode.md

 We have already spent a fair amount of time and effort on developing debugging skills, mainly through print statement debugging.
 The Visual Studio Code editor has another tool at your disposal: a built-in _visual debugger_.

 To start debugging first you have to define a _breakpoint_ in your code.
-A breakpoint is a point in your program where the debugger halts execution.
+A breakpoint is a point in your program where the debugger pauses execution.
 You can set a breakpoint by clicking on the left edge of any line in your program.

 The following example is a slightly faulty attempt at solving the exercise _The sum of consecutive numbers_ in the [previous part](/part-3/1-loops-with-conditions).
 There is a breakpoint on line 5: